Timeline & Progress

 - Curriculum Needs Assessments

-Working in partnership with curricular leaders, each of the CCLs has completed an initial needs assessment with the curricular elements they are partnered with.
-The CCLs are engaged in a ‘harm reduction’ review of curricular content, in partnership with curricular leaders, and are working on adaptations to curricular sessions as well as setting priorities for future curricular transformation.
+In the first phase of the AOCI, working in partnership with curricular leaders, each of the AOCI Liaisons completed an initial needs assessment with the curricular elements they are partnered with.
+The Liaisons then engaged in a ‘harm reduction’ review of curricular content, in partnership with curricular leaders, and worked on beginning to adapt curricular sessions and to set priorities for future curricular transformation.

 - Topic-Based Task Forces